Scrum for engineering teams: Product Owner and Sprint Review in R&D

 Industrial backlog

-The industrial backlog incorporates user stories adapted to hardware, with physical acceptance criteria (mechanical resistance, power consumption, operating temperature, regulatory compliance).
+The industrial backlog incorporates measurable objectives (not IT user stories), with physical acceptance criteria (mechanical resistance, power consumption, operating temperature, regulatory compliance).
 It accounts for manufacturing constraints: component ordering lead times, workshop availability, validation cycles.

 Sprint Planning with physical deliverables